h4wl/l5r/input/earth-spells.md

 - Duration: 1 hour
 - Raises: Area of Effect (one additional creature per 2 Raises), Duration (1/2 hour per Raise)

 This spell is a secret of the Kitsune family and thus far has never been taught outside of their ranks.
 It calls on the power of Earth to soothe a wild animal’s temperamental spirit, causing it to become temporarily tame.
 After completing the prayer, the shugenja makes a Contested Earth roll against the target creature (as a Free Action); with a success, the creature ceases all hostile activity for the duration of the spell, and the caster may persuade the creature to obey simple commands by means of the Animal Handling skill (TNs determined by the GM based on the complexity of the command).
-When the spell’s<br>
-duration expires, the animal returns to its normal behavior – however, in some cases, repeated castings of this spell on the same animal have resulted in its being effectively<br>
-permanently tamed (GM’s discretion).<br>
+When the spell’s duration expires, the animal returns to its normal behavior – however, in some cases, repeated castings of this spell on the same animal have resulted in its being effectively permanently tamed (GM’s discretion).

 This spell only works on natural creatures (such as snakes or bears) – it has no effect on spirits, supernatural creatures, or Tainted creatures.

 ### The Mountain's Feet [CR]